-The mission of Utrecht University is to provide young people with an academic education and to carry out groundbreaking research.
-An organisational culture of scrupulousness and integrity is crucial in this.
-In this organisational culture, employees have a critical attitude and they can address shortcomings.
+Utrecht University’s mission is to provide an academic education to young people and carry out groundbreaking research.
+An organisational culture of diligence and integrity is crucial here.
+In a diligent and ethical organisational culture, employees have a critical attitude and can hold each other accountable for shortcomings.

 Codes of Conduct

 First of all, scrupulousness and integrity are researchers and students' personal responsibilities.
 In order to encourage and monitor this responsibility, Utrecht University has set principles and goals in a Code of Conduct: the Code of Conduct for Scrupulous Research Practice and Integrity (pdf) .
 This Code of Conduct is an addition to the Netherlands Code of Conduct for Research Integrity 2018 (pdf) of the Association of Universities in the Netherlands (Vereniging van Universiteiten, VSNU).

 When it comes to medical scientific research on humans, ethical review is required by law.
 For this, you can turn to the Medisch Ethische Toetsingscommissie (Dutch website).

 More and often, ethical reviews are also requested for non-medical academic research that involves human test subjects (such as observations, interviews, questionnaires, tasks or experiments).
 That is why Utrecht University has Faculty's Ethical Review Committees (FETCs).
 The FETC provides a professional, ethical and independent review of proposals for research on humans and advises on this.
 UU researchers can find a roadmap to Ethics Assessment on Intranet (after login).

 - Science and Geosciences: Science - Geoscience Ethics Review Board (SG ERB)

 - Law, Economics and Governance: Service departments

 - Social and Behavioural Sciences: Ethics Review Board